tbuchmann/Incremental-class2relational/README.md

 # Incremental-class2relational
 A BXtendDSL solution for the TTC2023 case: Incremental MTL vs. GPLs: Class into Relational Database Schema Transformation Case

-## The case revealed one bug in our code generation engine
+## The case revealed a bug in our code generation engine

 To make the solution run, please do the following, after Code has been generated from the BXtendDSL specification: